 Black garlic may also be helpful in more chronic conditions.
 For instance, one animal study found that black garlic improved liver function in the case of chronic alcohol-induced liver damage, likely through its antioxidant activity (

-Another study in rats with liver damage found that aged black garlic decreased ALT and AST, two chemicals in the blood that indicate liver damage (1).
+Another study in obese rats fed a high-fat diet found that aged black garlic decreased ALT and AST, two chemicals in the blood that indicate liver damage (26).

 Black garlic may have a preventive effect on the liver, protecting it from damage that can result from injury, everyday chemical exposure, or even chronic alcohol use.

 Neither raw nor black garlic appear to come with major side effects.
 However, raw garlic has a couple of downsides that black garlic may share.

 That said, one study examined the effects of aged garlic extract on blood clotting among people taking blood thinning medication and found it posed no serious risk (

 Still, it’s best to speak with a healthcare professional to determine whether black garlic is safe and appropriate for you.

 Additionally, people who experience an allergic reaction after consuming raw garlic should also avoid black garlic (